20 Signs That A Woman Has Not Been Sexually Active

 6. Absence of Pregnancy:

 Pregnancy can only occur when sperm fertilizes an egg.
 Women who have not been sexually active are unlikely to become pregnant.
-Therefore, the absence of pregnancy can be a sign that a woman has not been sexually active.

 7. Absence of Sexual Activity on Medical Examination: